himlamlolz/torn/README.md

 <a id="log-exporter"></a>
 ### 🔧 Log Exporter — Userscript

 The userscript runs directly on [torn.com](https://www.torn.com) inside your browser via a userscript manager such as Tampermonkey.
-It adds a small control panel to your Torn cache log page that lets you auto-scroll through your entire history and export it as a single JSON file with one click.
+It adds a small control panel to your Torn cache log page that lets you auto-scroll through your entire history and export it as a single JSON file with one click — then automatically opens the analyzer for you.

 **Key features:**